-Stir, strain over ice, garnish with an orange peel.
+Stir, strain over ice, and garnish with an orange peel.

 History of Woodford Reserve Distillery

-The Woodford Reserve Distillery was formerly known as the Oscar Pepper distillery and whiskey has been distilled on the site as far back as 1812.
-It was founded by Elijah Pepper and during the mid-1800s the distillery employed a man named Dr. James Crow introduced the use of sour mash in the fermentation process, the use of a pot still, and the concept of barrel aging to Kentucky distillers.
+The Woodford Reserve Distillery was formerly known as the Oscar Pepper Distillery, and whiskey has been distilled on the site as far back as 1812.
+It was founded by Elijah Pepper, and during the mid-1800s, the distillery employed a man named Dr. James Crow, who introduced the use of sour mash in the fermentation process, the use of a pot still, and the concept of barrel aging to Kentucky distillers.